 I’ve been on Web content strategy binge lately.
-I’ve been wondering if one way we can increase the effectiveness of our online efforts is simply have smarter copy?
+I’ve been wondering if one way we can increase the effectiveness of our online marketing efforts is simply have a smarter copy?

 MIMA to the rescue.
 I was thrilled when MIMA recently hosted a Web Content event featuring speaker Ginny Redish, author of the best-selling book Letting Go of the Words – Writing Web Content that Works.
 Redish focused on the concept of speaking to the site visitor and giving them what they need.
 Seems like a basic concept, but this is often lost on many marketing folks who put up websites.

 Consider the difference between print and online content:

 Print- Push Technology, you start the engagement with the customer.

 Web- Pull Technology, the visitor starts the conversation.

 If the visitor is starting the conversation and the average time spent on the homepage is 30 seconds, you have to capture their attention… fast.